pmanuelli/advent-of-code-2020/README.md

 ## How Far Did I Get?

-Currently I solved up to the [seventh day](https://adventofcode.com/2020/day/7).
+Currently I solved up to the first half of the [eighth day](https://adventofcode.com/2020/day/8).

 ## Final Words